blog360space/SP_FriendManagement_API_HungTran/README.md

 - models: Define structures models related to database table schema.
 - repositories: Process logic business and actions query, update database.
 - utils: Common functions: Db connect, Response json.
-### UnitTest
-There 2 databases wit the same schema 1 for main program and 1 for Unit Test.

-The testing mainly in the repositories package.

 ## Install
 Application config in the src/configs/Config.example.
 Copy it to Config.go.
 There are some constants: